 The essence of management is to achieve a goal as efficiently as possible.
 You could manage your holiday by carefully planning how to spend every day or you could just go and do whatever appeals to you moment by moment.
 By managing your holiday, you make better use of your time and get more out of your holiday.

-Management is like investment.
-Managers have resources to invest – their own time and talent, human and financial resources.
+For this reason, management is very much like investment.
+Managers have resources to invest – their own time and talent as well as human and financial resources.
 The goal or function of management is to get the best return on those resources by getting things done efficiently.
 This doesn’t entail being mechanical.
 The manager’s style is a situational issue.
 With highly skilled and self-motivated knowledge workers, the manager must be very empowering.
-Where the workforce is less skilled or unmotivated, the manager may need to monitor output more closely.
+Where the workforce is less skilled or motivated, the manager may need to monitor output more closely.

 By saying that management is a function, not a type of person or role, we better account for self-managed work teams where no single person is in charge.
 In a self-managed team, the function of management could be shared across all team members.
 In other words, management doesn’t imply that someone is the manager.
 Skilled managers know how to coach and motivate diverse employees.
 Getting things done through people is what they do.

 In the early twentieth century and further back during the industrial revolution, managers were overseers, much like prison guards.
 Employees, to these early managers, could not be trusted.
 They needed to be watched, controlled and disciplined, literally whipped into shape.
 The early management scholar, Frederick W. Taylor, who died in 1915, did most of his thinking about management during the heyday of the assembly line.
 As a result, he portrayed management in very machine-like terms.
 His managers were efficiency experts, almost robotic.